 Jobs & Unemployment

 That adds to the thousands of troops already in the region.
-But exactly how many Americans are currently deployed to the Middle East?
+But exactly how many Americans are currently deployed to the region?

 In short, the data to fully answer this question isn’t available, though based on available government data and documents, there may be over 80,000 military personnel in the region.

 As of June 2019, there were approximately 60,000 to 80,000 troops in the region, according to the Department of Defense.
 But as noted in a report this month from the nonpartisan Congressional Research Service: “Precise figures of deployed U.S. personnel are difficult to determine due to unit rotations in and out of a given theater.”

 Since 2008, the Pentagon has published where military and civilian personnel are.
 That information was released quarterly starting in December 2013 .

 In 2017, the Department of Defense stopped providing military deployment figures for Afghanistan, Iraq, and Syria.
 The official deployment data also does not include troops that are “deployed in support of contingency operations,” according to the Department of Defense’s latest reports.

 Outside of official military operations, however, Defense Department data does show a personnel decrease in other countries in the region.
 In September 2008, the US military had 76,000 employees stationed across six nations: Bahrain, Kuwait, Qatar, Saudi Arabia, Turkey, and the United Arab Emirates.
 These employees made up 16% of the 484,000 US military personnel stationed abroad.
 By September 2019, there were just under 10,000 total in these countries, or about 4% of all military personnel overseas.